.

 For one of the programs, a community chorus performed a selection of Shaker songs and hymns, directed by Roger Hall.

-One of the hymns receiving its premiere performance was "Celestial Praises" (in alphabet music notation shown above).
+One of the hymns receiving its premiere performance was "Celestial Praises" (shown above in Shaker alphabet music notation).

 A choral arrangement of this 1841 hymn is now available on this CD:

-YouTube video of "Celestial Praises" arranged by Roger Lee Hall with The Canterbury Singers
+YouTube video of "Celestial Praises" arranged by Roger Lee Hall and performed by The Canterbury Singers

-• 2024 is the 250th anniversary of the Shakers arrival in America from England in 1774.
+• 2024: The 250th anniversary of the first Shakers arrival in America from England in 1774

 They arrived in New York City on August 6, 1774.
-This important date was celebrated by Shakers in their hymns.
+This important date was celebrated by Shakers in their hymns like this one:

 One of the earliest and most important Shaker hymns has words by Elder Richard McNemar and titled simply, "Mother."